r-Techsupport/rTS_Wiki/docs/guides/BIOS-update.md

     {: .warning .warning-icon }
     > This method is especially important for updating a BIOS without a CPU, or have an unsupported CPU.
 So if you were to buy a motherboard whose BIOS version currently does not support the CPU, you may have to utilize this method to update it.

-    > In the event you have a motherboard without this feature, and the BIOS version does not support the CPU you are trying to use, then you may have to go to a repair shop or ask a friend to borrow a CPU which the BIOs supports and updating the BIOS through that (or letting them do it for you), or doing an RMA for the board and buying a motherboard with a onboard BIOS flash feature or has a supported BIOS out of the box.
+    > In the event you have a motherboard without this feature, and the BIOS version does not support the CPU you are trying to use, then you may have to go to a repair shop or ask a friend to borrow a CPU which the BIOS supports and updating the BIOS through that (or letting them do it for you), or doing an RMA for the board and buying a motherboard with a onboard BIOS flash feature or has a supported BIOS out of the box.

 # Common Issues and Information: